Medicine in ancient Rome: Hospitals

 Valetudinaria were field hospitals or flying military camps primarily used to treat soldiers in the military.
 Access to these hospitals was likely an important perk of military service.
 The care these institutions provided was likely highly professional for the time, and they were capable of holding up to 200 patients.
 Celsus describes these hospitals as large and staffed by "over-worked doctors".
 These over-worked doctors were known as the medici.
 Alongside the medici, there was a group of veterinarians, administrators, and wound dressers, known as veteranarii, optio valetudinarii, and capsarii respectively.
 Other hospitals were designed to care for slaves.
 Slave valetudinaria were of lower quality then the military hospitals, with less equipment and poorer doctors.
 Roman writers compared these institutions to veterinary care, and equated the treatment these hospitals gave to barbarity.

 A standard valetudinarium was a rectangular building consisting of four wings, connected by an entrance hall that could be used as a triage center.
-Each legion's hospital was constructed to accommodate 6% to 10% of the legion's 5,000 men.
+Each legion's hospital was constructed to accommodate 6–10% of the legion's 5,000 men.
 The building also included a large hall, reception ward, dispensary, kitchen, staff quarters, and washing and latrine facilities.
 All of these hospitals were the exact same shape and layout, and one was located in every castra.

 Doctors could also set up public clinics in tabernae.
 Tabernae were another way of getting medical attention in ancient Rome.
 These facilities were very expensive, and there was no inpatient care.
 This method was rare; it was far more common for the physician to arrive at the patient's house.
 People who could not afford a doctor or go to a valetudinaria would pray at a temple of Asclepius, the Roman god of medicine, for healing.